 While head-down, the two (2) Performers, as a pair, fly forwards, crossing through the Sidelines, performing one-half back loop to head-up.
 While head-up, the two (2) Performers separate into inface carving in opposite directions, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
-Next, P#1, then P#2, passes through the centre (completely crossing the Centreline) into 180° of outface carving, with P#1 crossing a Sideline and P#2 crossing the Centreline) into 180° of inface carving, with P#1 crossing a Sideline and P#2 crossing the Centreline) into 180° of inface carving, with P#1 crossing a Sideline and P#2 crossing the Centreline) into 180° of inface carving, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
-Joining as a pair, the Performers perform one-half inface Reverse Eagle, crossing through the Sidelines, to head-down.
+Next, P#1, then P#2, passes through the centre into 180° of outface carving, with P#1 crossing a Sideline and P#2 crossing the other P#2 crossing the other Sideline.
+Continuing the Shuffler, P#1, then P#2, passes through the centre into 180° of inface carving, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
+Continuing the Shuffler, P#1, then P#2, passes through the centre into 180° of inface carving, with P#1 crossing a Sideline and P#2 crossing the other Sideline.
+Joining as a pair, the Performers perform a transition feet-first through back-down, crossing through the Sidelines, to head-down.
 The Performers then fly forwards, crossing through the Sidelines.
 Thence...